KyleCarlo/In-Silico-DENV-Drug-Discovery/README.md

 - All components and experiments are documented in working_notebook.ipynb.

 This prototype showcases how quantum models—particularly QNNs—can enhance drug discovery workflows by offering new ways to estimate binding affinities and plan quantum-assisted post-docking analysis.
+The main platform used for this prototype is qBraid, which provides a user-friendly interface for quantum computing tasks.

 # Future Work